 - Measles, Mumps, and Rubella (MMR) Vaccine: Colorado law requires every student to submit proof of two (2) valid vaccinations for measles, mumps, and rubella (MMR) given no earlier than 4 days before the student’s first birthday.
 There must be at least 28 calendar days between the two vaccinations.

-- Meningococcal (ACWY) Vaccine: Colorado law requires all students living on campus in student housing to either submit proof of meningitis vaccine given within the last five years, or to sign the Meningococcal waiver form.
+- Meningococcal (ACWY) Vaccine: Colorado law requires all students living on campus in a residence hall to either submit proof of meningitis vaccine given within the last five years, or to sign the Meningococcal waiver form.
 Currently, Meningitis A, C, Y, W-135 is required, not Meningitis B.

 To learn more about this requirement, deadlines for submission, and how to submit your records, visit the Immunizations section of the New Student Checklist page.